wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 ### Create an Application

-Create an application in your [Dashboard](https://dashboard.nexmo.com/) under "Your Applications".
-Give your new application a name.
+We now need an application in with Vonage in order to enable our virtual phone number to know which endpoint it needs to request when a call is made.
+Create an application in your [Dashboard](https://dashboard.nexmo.com/) under "Your Applications" and give your new application a name.

 Add Voice capabilities to the application and configure the URLs using the Lambda URL you copied earlier in the previous step.
 For the Answer URL, use `[paste lambda url]/webhooks/answer` and for the Event URL `[paste lambda url]/webhooks/event`.